 First stop was Algonquin College in Perth Ontario where I completed the Construction Carpentry Program in 2004.
 There I learned to work with wood and how to make things stand-up.
 Making was taking on a whole new scale and purpose.
 Immediately following, I moved up the road to Madoc Ontario for the job I’d been hoping for: an internship with Chris Magwood, an endearing and pioneering straw bale builder, author and educator.
 For six months we worked closely with a team of others while building his mother a house.
 Towards the end, I headed-up one of Chris’ projects: building the Sustainable Washroom Block at the H.R.
 Frink Center in Plainfield, Ontario.
 That was the beginning of Straworks – a start that lead to my first solo project in 2005 to design, project manage and build a Canteen Washroom Facility at Madoc’s new state of the art skateboarding park.

-Twelve years later I still love what I do and feel I build in more ways than one.
+Sixteen years later I still love what I do and feel I build in more ways than one.
 In the physical sense I build super insulated and environmentally sound homes.
 This takes building and maintaining relationships with clients and fellow crew members who are sometimes one in the same.
 I’ve learned this is as important as proper cross bracing–without it things get shaky on the job site and can fall apart.
 Together we learn from each and build community.
 I build as a way of create a place, however small, where I want to live.
 Hope to see you there.